labscript-suite/labscript-suite/docs/source/installation/developer-anaconda.rst

 Detailed instructions
 ---------------------

-The following is a detailed explanation fo the steps provided in the Quick start section above.
+The following is a detailed explanation of the steps provided in the Quick start section above.

 #.
 Fork the labscript-suite repositories you want to develop using the `GitHub online interface <https://help.github.com/en/github/getting-started-with-github/fork-a-repo>`_.
    Below we will include all repositories (except the labscript-suite metapackage).